-Session Dates/Times: This workshop will be offerred two times in Fall 2022:
+Session Dates/Times: This workshop will be offerred one time in Summer 2023:

 Location: Maxine Goodman Levin School of Urban Affairs (Room number will be provided later.)